 - Remove the cooked chicken-fried steak from the pan.
 Drain on a paper towel and place in the preheated oven to stay warm.

 - Serve country-fried steak with vegetable side dishes and bread.
 You can garnish with parsley if desired.

 The only thing you have to serve with chicken fried steak is sawmill gravy.
 Sometimes called country gravy, sawmill gravy is a rich milk-based sauce flavored with meat drippings and plenty of fresh ground black pepper.
 You can check out the recipe for Cracker Barrel Sawmill Gravy.

 Other than the requisite Sawmill Gravy, country sides and veggies like mashed potatoes, green beans, and corn on the cob make great sides.
 You can also serve chicken fried steak with buttermilk biscuits, cornbread, or corn muffins with real butter.

-To refrigerate for up to three days, wrap each cooled steak separately with a paper towel and put them in a container or wrap them with foil to seal in the freshness.
+To refrigerate for up to three days, wrap each cooled steak separately with a paper towel and put them in an airtight container or wrap them with foil to seal in the freshness.